Introduction to Monopoly

 The Indian Railways enjoys a government-controlled monopoly, being the sole seller and the world’s fourth-largest railway network.
 It also dominates the railway industry from ticketing to catering facilities across 64,000 route km.

-There is no substitute for government-owned railways as it has no transportation and food facilities competition.
-It is the only player in the mobile catering business through pantry cars in trains, static catering with established plazas, fast food units, and cell and base kitchens.
+There is no substitute for government-owned railways, as they have no competition for transportation or food facilities.
+It is the only player in the mobile catering business, operating pantry cars on trains, static catering at established plazas, fast food units, and cell and base kitchens.
 Thus, all this contributes to its domination in the market.

 Example #7: De Beers